gogins/csound-extended/README.md

 7. Silencio, a JavaScript algorithmic composition library designed to work with all Csound/HTML5 environments.

-8. An online _playable_ version of the [_**Csound Reference Manual**_](https://gogins.github.io/csound-extended/html/indexframes.html).

-9.  nudruz, a Common Lisp library for algorithmic composition by Drew Krause, hosted here with his permission.
+8.  nudruz, a Common Lisp library for algorithmic composition by Drew Krause, hosted here with his permission.
 This is based upon and includes the Common Music library for algorithmic composition and the Fomus library for automatically notating generated scores.

-10. A foreign function interface to the Csound shared library for the Haskell programming language and the Euterpea package for algorithmic composition, in the haskell directory.
+9. A foreign function interface to the Csound shared library for the Haskell programming language and the Euterpea package for algorithmic composition, in the haskell directory.
 This is a dynamic FFI and does not require to be pre-built in order to be used.

-11. Some plugin opcodes for Csound, including bformdec2, chuap, cmask, MVerb, and the STK opcodes.
+10. Some plugin opcodes for Csound, including bformdec2, chuap, cmask, MVerb, and the STK opcodes.

 With regret I must announce that CsoundVST and the vst4cs opcodes are no longer